-The autonomic nervous system regulates the body functions as situations require.
-Recovery and healing systems are most active during sleep.
+The autonomic nervous system regulates the functions of our body as situations so require.
+Recovery and healing systems are the most active during sleep.
 After lunch it is important to digest the food and use the nutrients efficiently.
-When facing imminent threat, the immune system and food processing are not important.
-They are shut off, to use all the possible energy for muscles that are needed in the fight.
+When faced with imminent threat, the immune system and food processing are not important.
+These functions are turned off to conserve all possible energy for the use of muscles, which are needed in the fight-or-flight response.

-The autonomic nervous system works largely unconsciously.
-It is responsible for many vital functions such as blood pressure and temperature regulation, digestion and function of the adrenal cortex.
+By and large, the autonomic nervous system works unconsciously.
+It is responsible for many vital functions such as blood pressure, temperature regulation, digestion, and function of the adrenal cortex.
 It works through the neural network that controls the heart and other organs.
 The autonomic nervous system keeps us alive without us knowingly doing anything about it.

 The autonomic nervous system consists of two complementary parts, the sympathetic and parasympathetic.
-When active, the parasympathetic nervous system slows down the heart beat, enhances digestion and healing.
+When active, the parasympathetic nervous system slows down our heartbeat, enhancing digestion and healing.
 It strives to calm the body down and keep the vital functions stable.

-The sympathetic part is responsible for preparing the body for action, and it´s fibers can innervate tissues in almost every organ.
-The sympathetic nervous system activates in stressful situations and in hard physical strain.
+The sympathetic part is responsible for preparing our body for action, with the axons (nerve fibers) of the system being able to innervate tissues in almost every organ.
+The sympathetic nervous system becomes active in stressful situations and during hard physical strain.

-The both parts of the autonomic nervous systems normally work in good cooperation, but as a seesaw.
-When the other gets active, the other slows down.
-For instance in acute stress reaction the sympathetic nervous system works in full speed in an instant.
-The working of the parasympathetic part seizes and e.g. digestion almost stops.
-A perfect operation of the sympathetic and parasympathetic part enable an accurate and fast regulation of our internal mechanisms in any situation.
+Both parts of the autonomic nervous systems normally work in good cooperation, but as a seesaw.
+When the other becomes active, the other slows down.
+For instance, in acute stress reaction the sympathetic nervous system works at full speed, in an instant.
+The parasympathetic part ceases to operate and, for example, digestion almost comes to a halt.
+The sympathetic and parasympathetic systems have evolved to enable accurate and fast regulation of our internal mechanisms, regardless of the situation.

-The fight or flight response is a way for us to cope in a rapidly escalating threatening situation.
-At the time of cavemen the case was normally quickly closed, the fights did not last for weeks or months.
-For a today´s human the stress reaction might be a permanent state, and the parasympathetic nervous system does not have the chance to return our body to rest.
+The fight-or-flight response is a way for us to cope in a threatening, rapidly escalating situation.
+In the time of cavemen, situations requiring response were normally quickly over and fights did not last for weeks or months.
+For us today, things can be completely different: The stress reaction might be a permanent state, and the parasympathetic nervous system does not have the chance to return our body to rest.

 In long term stress the cortisol levels in our body are continuously high

-Cortisol helps us to confront the threat but it simultaneously shuts down the immune system.
-From the evolution point of view this made sense: if a crocodile attacks we can shut down all the functions in the body that are not needed to flee or fight.
-The immune defense weakens when we are continuously stressed, and this might lead to a series of infections.
-The stress factors also play a role in the development of autoimmune diseases, heart and blood vessel diseases and cancer.
+Cortisol helps us to confront the threat, but it simultaneously shuts down the immune system.
+From the evolutionary point of view, this makes sense: If a crocodile attacks, we can shut down all the functions in the body that are not essential for fleeing or fighting.
+The immune defense of our body is weakened when we are continuously stressed, and this might lead to a series of infections.
+Stress factors also play a role in the development of autoimmune diseases, heart and blood vessel diseases, and cancer.
 Continuous boosts of adrenaline can harm blood vessels, raise blood pressure and increase the risk of cardiovascular diseases.

-Worrying and fear increase our mental load and can further activate the sympathetic nervous system.
-Physical symptoms persist, recovery via rest and sleep further slow down.
+Worrying and fear increase our mental load and can put further strain on the sympathetic nervous system; physical symptoms persist, recovery via beneficial rest and sleep does not happen.